Accessibility

 - Sensitive/complex topics

-Are you a Brussels museum expert?
+Are you a Brussels museums visitor?
 That’s awesome!

 But heads up, there will be several changes to access, circulation, and visitor flow due to the many artists performing.

-Check out all the self-assessment forms from the museums regarding accessibility for MNF, available on this page, as well as on each museum’s page.
+Check all museums’ self-assessment forms regarding their physical accessibility, available on this page and on each museum’s page.

 Where can I find information on museum accessibility during MNF?

-During the night, there will be accessibility volunteers in strategic points to help you to find the lift, toilets etc. They will also have the real-time information on nearby obstacles and waiting line of the nearest museums, to guide you to your next MNF adventure.
+During the night, volunteers trained in accessibility will be present at strategic locations to help you find the elevator, toilets, etc. They will also have real-time information about nearby obstacles and waiting lines at the closest museums, to guide you to your next MNF adventure.

 How do I exchange my vouchers for the MNF bracelet?

-To begin your MNF adventure as soon as possible, we encourage you to exchange your tickets for a wristband in advance.
-This will save you valuable time and allow you to avoid the queues for scanning at the museums.
+To start your Museum Night Fever adventure as quickly as possible, we encourage you to exchange your tickets for a bracelet in advance.
+This will save you precious time and avoid queues for scanning at the museums.

-Our Info Point is located at 18 Rue Ravenstein, 1000 Brussels, directly across from the Bozar ticket office, and will be open from October 14th.
+Our information point is located at 18 Ravenstein Street, 1000 Brussels, right in front of the Bozar ticket office, and will be open from October 16.
 Unfortunately, this location is not accessible.
-Alternatively, you can purchase your ticket directly from a museum offering presales, where you will receive your wristband immediately.
+You can also buy your ticket directly at a museum offering presales, where you will immediately receive your bracelet.

 I want to take the MNF shuttles during the MNF, are they accessible?

-STIB-operated shuttle buses are accessible for people with reduced mobility.
+The shuttles operated by STIB are accessible to people with reduced mobility.

-We’ve prioritized using permanent STIB stops, but some temporary stops will be in place.
-On the Google Maps on the Mobility” page, you can check whether each stop is temporary or a permanent STIB stop.
+We prioritized the use of permanent STIB stops, but some temporary stops will also be set up.
+On our Google Maps, on the « Mobility » page, you can check whether a stop is temporary or a permanent STIB stop.

 I have more questions about the accessibility of a certain museum?

-Each museum has a dedicated contact person for accessibility.
-You can find their contact details on the museum’s accessibility page.
-Don’t hesitate to get in touch with this person before the evening if you have any specific questions about the museum.
+Each museum has a dedicated accessibility contact person.
+You will find their contact details on the museum’s accessibility sheet.
+Do not hesitate to reach out before the evening if you have specific questions.

 I have other questions about the general accessibility of Museum Night Fever?